-Delaware expressly allows the limitation or elimination of partner fiduciary duties in the partnership agreement.
-Although limitations on fiduciary duty in a partnership agreement may bar committee's cmt.
+517 See TRPA § 1.03(b); TBOC § 152.002(b).
+One additional point applies to limited partnerships that continue to be governed by the TRLPA.
+When originally drafted, it was the intent of the Partnership Law Committee of the Business Law Section of the State Bar of Texas that the TRLPA be subject to variation by agreement only if expressly permitted by the TRLPA; otherwise, the parties were not free to agree to provisions in the partnership agreement that differed from those contained in the TRLPA.
+TRLPA § 4.03 bar committee's cmt.
 Given the subsequent adoption of the TRPA, with its more flexible approach to contractual modifications of the statutory provisions, and the linkage provision contained in TRLPA § 13.03, there is some question as to whether the more restrictive approach of the TRLPA to contractual modifications continues to have any application.
 Cf. TRLPA § 1.03 bar committee's cmt.
 Thus, a prudent course for limited partnerships formed before January 1, 2006 was to draft the partnership agreement as if the flexibility afforded by the TRPA applied, but to be aware that any provisions of the partnership agreement that varied the requirements of the TRLPA without express statutory authority were subject to challenge.